-Single Solar Port (Located on driver side of motorhome)
+Single Solar Port (Located inside rear driver side exterior compartment)

 NOTE: The Solar Charge Panel is not intended to make the coach battery system "maintenance free."
 The solar panel will not completely compensate for continuous low amperage draw from components such as the propane gas leak detector (if equipped), the dash radio clock, and the radio station memory circuitry, for example.
 Although the Solar Charge Panel can help to extend battery life, the motorhome shoreline should be plugged in routinely to "top off" the batteries.
 We also recommend following regular battery inspection and maintenance, especially in cold weather.
 See "Battery Care" in Section 6 -Electrical.